4. clindet workflow#

 remove non-hotspot variants with

-remove variants not overlapping gene regions (specified in a BED file)
+gnomad_AF >= 0.01remove variants not overlapping gene regions (specified in a BED file)

 Filter variants based on certain thresholds, for example: